RikerlWien/eutl_orm/README.md

 ## Installation

 The installation steps below have been written for **Linux/Ubuntu**.
+All file paths are relative to the repository root directory.

 Clone the repository onto your local system: